witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 Why use an API with firestore: So that other sub-systems do not have to get involved with our database, they can just call our API and acess our data with the correct authentication.

+It was important that we hosted our website in our home country: Since our application was designed for use by our university it is important that everything is hosted as close to our country as possible.
+So we hosted our database and our web server in our country.

 ## Diagrans